 Christian Education for Children

 Children are educated in the knowledge of the love of God and religious worship in the Anglican tradition through Sunday School and Confirmation Class.
-Sunday School classes are held at 9:20 AM between services.
+Sunday School classes are held at 9:20-10:15 a.m. between the services.
 Children age four and older study together in a family atmosphere.
 Study materials are designed to reach all ages so that the younger children are able to participate while the older are challenged and learning the same lesson at a deeper level.

 Once children reach age ten, they become eligible to attend Confirmation Class.
 After confirmation, children are encouraged to attend church services and begin the study of personal service to God and others.
 Personal ministry, or how one chooses to serve, can take many different forms.
 Singing in the choir, serving at the altar, serving as an usher, assisting the altar and flower guild, attending and supporting Morning Prayer, helping in Sunday School, or volunteering in the community are some options.
 Personal Ministry is a lifelong endeavor and may constantly change throughout a person’s life.
 One of the goals at Christ Anglican Church is to foster this pursuit.